skilld-labs/kaizer/scripts/theme-generator/README.md

 Every component folder contains several files inside:
 - `.src.css` and it's compiled version `.css`
 - `.src.js` and it's compiled version `.js`.
 By the way in these js files we initially have code wrapped in Drupal's behavior.
 Drupal's `settings` and `context` are also available and it works in storybook.
 - `.stories.js` - for storybook needs.
-Initially such files contains everything you will need to build any component.
+Initially such files contains everything you will need for preview any component in storybook.
 If you don't want to support storybook on your project - you can just ignore this file.
 - `.html.twig` - twig of component.
 By the way `attributes` variable is always available in any component by default in Storybook.
 Other fields and settings you can declare in `.yml` file or describe them in `.stories.js`
 - `.yml` - configuration of component.
 [Read more](https://www.npmjs.com/package/@skilld/kaizer-component-generator) about how to write `yml` files and also explanation of every file inside component.